Events

 Folkestone documentary festival – watch, develop, explore

-The Folkestone Documentary Festival returns for its three day outing in town from 21st to 23rd October 2022.
-With screenings at Quarterhouse and Silver Screen Cinema; there are masterclasses, dog-friendly screenings and a community meal to cement connections and develop ideas.
+The Folkestone Documentary Festival returns for its three day outing in town from 19th to 22nd October 2023.
+With screenings at Quarterhouse and Silver Screen Cinema; there are masterclasses and a community meal to cement connections and develop ideas.
+The calibre of films showing is very high with the Festival Finale being Copa 71, fresh from its screening at the London Film Festival.
 Director Charlie Phillips, formerly the Head of Video at The Guardian, takes Folkelife through the programme.

 “There are three of us on the team; James Collie who set up the screenings of documentaries back in the day before the Festival existed, Lisa Hobbs and myself.
 James had done monthly screenings called Doc Club at Quarterhouse.
 These were a selection of really great documentaries and it started to build an audience of people.
 Documentaries are a rather neglected form of art; visual arts and culture get a lot of support but film tends to be forgotten rather.
 As Folkestone is such a supportive place for creatives in different art forms, we thought it would be good to have a Documentary Festival to fill that little gap.”